alessandromeo/alessandromeo.github.io/cross-architecture.md

 ![Cross Architecture - Integration Testing](Alessandro Meo Cross Architecture - Integration Testing.png)

-Referencing a group of SW blocks for integration testing is much like doing that for test units; that's the case of the *Application Services* integration testing, along with the SW blocks used by them, or the *Infrastructure* integration tests (where external systems get involved); in both cases only a single *"I" Composition Ring* is required to be referenced.
+Referencing a group of SW blocks for integration testing is much like doing that for test units; that's the case of the *Application Services* integration testing, along with the SW blocks used by them, or the *Infrastructure* integration tests (where external systems get involved); in both cases only a single *Integration Composition Ring* is required to be referenced.

 ### Functional Testing

 ![Cross Architecture - Functional Testing](Alessandro Meo Cross Architecture - Functional Testing.png)

-Despite being logically different, functional tests can be structurally implemented as an overall type of integration tests; which means that the *Functional Test Host* only needs to reference the outermost *"I" Composition Ring* and the *Application Interface*.
+Despite being logically different, functional tests can be structurally implemented as an overall type of integration tests; which means that the *Functional Test Host* only needs to reference the topmost *Integration Composition Ring* and the *Application Interface*.

 ## Architecture Reduction